 Winter in Kinnaur | Kalpa-Charang winter walks by Saurabh Tiwari

-Hi friends!
 After a long delay, finally posting pics of our winter trip to Kalpa, Charang & the Rangrik Monastery.
-Charang is last village on the Indo-China Border.
+Charang is the last village on the Indo-China Border.
 The last ITBP post is located in this village.
-For the city folks the village offers a complete escape from the busy city life.
+For the city folks, the village offers a complete escape from the busy city life.
 No network coverage — bosses can’t call you.
 For comfort trip seeker, I will recommend Charang only during summers.
-In winters, with temperature plunging to about -15 ºC & heavy snowfall blocking all the roadways for weeks — the place is either for the brave hearts or for ignorants like us.
+In winters, with the temperature plunging to about -15 ºC & heavy snowfall blocking all the roadways for weeks — the place is either for the brave hearts or for ignorants like us.

-We reached Reckong Peo early in the morning and headed for beautiful Kalpa/ Chini village.
+We reached Reckong Peo early in the morning and headed for a beautiful Kalpa/ Chini village.
 We strolled there for an hour or two and visited Kalpa Buddhist monastery and newly built Narayanas temple.
-We spent rest of the day at friend’s place in Peo and took rest after 12 hrs enduring journey in Chandigarh-Peo HRTC bus.
+We spent the rest of the day at a friend’s place in Reckong Peo and took rest after 12 hrs enduring journey in the Chandigarh-Reckong Peo HRTC bus.